 “The fact is, advertising to build brand and recognition and demand is a very long-term proposition, not something you measure with clicks.” – Seth Godin

 You’re welcome to prove me wrong but my experience with using Google Adwords for start-up says that Google Adwords is a bad marketing channel for selling products which have low or no brand awareness at all, especially when they fall under high priced, luxury segment.
 My experience has been that whenever we create Adwords campaign for such brands, the only ad group that drives most of the sales is the one with brand name variations; which means that with Adwords, we are mostly able to drive conversions only from people who search for the brand name in Google, people who already know the brand.
-And it still works like a charm when you’re selling products of 3rd party well known brand (both luxury and non-luxury).
+And it still works like a charm when you’re selling products of 3rd party well-known brand (both luxury and non-luxury).

-Off course one of the reason is price: when people pay for the ownership of something, especially when it’s a luxury product, they prefer it to be of a well known and respected brand.
+Of course one of the reason is the price: when people pay for the ownership of something, especially when it’s a luxury product, they prefer it to be of a well known and respected brand.
 And it’s not only about the price because there are plenty of adventurous buyers out there who will take the risk of buying a high priced product from you, even if they have never heard of your brand before.
 But there are only handful of such buyers out there and there is no way for you to target such adventurous buyers even with the most advanced targeting features in Google Adwords.

-Even if you get a last-minute conversion using adwords, it’s not a long-term way to build a brand.
-Google is no longer your Savior, like it used to be.
+Even if you get a last-minute conversion using AdWords, it’s not a long-term way to build a brand.
+Google is no longer your Savior like it used to be.

-I know there is nothing earth shattering about what I am saying here but when I talk to founders of various start-up brands, many of them see Adwords as an attractive channel to drive instant sales.
+I know there is nothing earth-shattering about what I am saying here but when I talk to founders of various start-up brands, many of them see Adwords as an attractive channel to drive instant sales.
 This is not the right approach.
 When you’re a start-up, your brand is not ready and fit for a paid marketing channel like Adwords.
 You must wait until you’re first able to build demand for your products.

-Please note that here we’re talking explicitly about Start-up Online Fashion Brands who’re looking to build a long term & sustainable business.
+Please note that here we’re talking explicitly about Start-up Online Fashion Brands who’re looking to build a long-term & sustainable business.
 And there are exceptions to this rule.
 There are times when start-up fashion brands can and should invest in Adwords, for example, when the demand in the market automatically increases during a festive season.